 With 181bhp, 280lb ft of torque, a lower and stiffer chassis than an ordinary Golf, and a trick electronic limited-slip diff, the GTD has all the staples of a proper hot hatch.
 Sadly it doesn’t serve up the levels of excitement and thrills you expect of a modern performance hatchback, but that doesn’t stop it being a competent and brisk steer.

 While potent on paper, the GTD doesn’t feel quite as hot on the road, thanks largely to the 2-litre diesel’s small operating window, only feeling punchy through a brief section of the rev range.
 What the GTD lacks in ultimate kicks it makes up for in practicality and economy, and it’s capable of returning 45mpg even when you're enjoying yourself.

 Rather than being all about performance, the GTD manages to be very calm and quiet when you need it to be.
 Its solid, well-finished interior accentuates this feeling of quality.

 But it does have one major thorn in its side; a petrol Golf GTI costs about £1000 more.
 The petrol-powered hatch might not be as economical as the GTD, but it’s faster, more powerful, more engaging to drive and its engine is much better suited to a performance car.

-> MPG and running costs > The GTD is an efficient hot hatch but doesn't quite live up to Volkswagen's efficiency claims.
+> MPG and running costs – Like most modern cars the GTD doesn't quite live up to Volkswagen's efficiency claims.
 Crucially though efficiency doesn't drop off hugely when the car is driven hard.
 Read about the Golf GTD's MPG and running costs here